-Aside from the main protein dish, there may be a secondary dish of mixed protein and vegetables that is simmered, sautéed, baked or fried.
+Aside from the main protein dish, there may be a secondary dish of mixed protein and vegetables that are simmered, sautéed, baked or fried.
 This dish might also be served family style.

 Hot green tea or other Japanese tea will be served along with a meal.
 Cold barley tea (mugicha) is often served during warmer months.
 Alcohol such as beer and sake are also typical beverages enjoyed with dinner.

 There are a number of Japanese desserts that range from sweet rice cakes, cakes, sweet beans, gelatins and frozen treats.
 Other desserts include fruit and cookies.